MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-setup-lab.md

 ## Azure ATP base lab environment

-To configure the base lab we will add users and groups to Active Directory, edit a SAM policy, and a sensitive group in Azure ATP.
+To configure the base lab we'll add users and groups to Active Directory, edit a SAM policy, and a sensitive group in Azure ATP.

 ### Hydrate Active Directory users on ContosoDC

 To simplify the lab, we automated the process to create fictitious users and groups in Active Directory.
-You can choose to use or modify this script to hydrate your lab's Active Directory environment, or you can do it manually.
+You can use or modify this script to hydrate your lab's Active Directory environment.
+If you prefer not to use a script, you can do it manually.

 As a Domain Admin, on ContosoDC, run the following to hydrate our Active Directory Users: